-Despite local officials announcing most of the people arrested on Friday were those who were not from Minnesota, Hennepin County jail records show otherwise.
+Despite local officials announcing most of the people arrested last night were those who were from out of state, Hennepin County jail records show otherwise.

 However, Minneapolis Police Department’s Public Information Officer John Elder said at an afternoon press conference that in his experience, out-of-town residents tend to give false information about where they’re from -- so it’s possible that the jail records aren’t an accurate depiction of where those taken into custody are from.

 The local state, community and religious leaders said there are agitators out there, such as white supremacists, who are intentionally destroying the community to detract the focus away from the righteous protests that came in the wake of George Floyd’s May 25 death.
 They said those who were arrested last night were not Minnesota residents and do not have the same goals in mind.